zacharygriffee/random-access-idb/api.md

 Conditions:
 - If `size` is zero, will return a zero length buffer.
-- If `offset` is greater than file length, will error with code ENOENT to mimic random-access-file.
+- If `offset+size` is greater than file length, will error with code ENOENT to mimic random-access-file.

 **Kind**: instance method of [<code>RandomAccessIdb</code>](#RandomAccessIdb)